1974 United States Senate election in California

 The 1974 United States Senate election in California was held on November 5, 1974.
 Incumbent Democrat Alan Cranston defeated Republican nominee H. L. Richardson with 60.52% of the vote.

-Primary elections

 Primary elections were held on June 4, 1974.

+As of 2025, this last time Orange County voted for a Democratic US Senate candidate in an election contested by both political parties (although it did vote Democratic in 2016 and 2018).